 Phone: 315-472-4404 FAX: 315-478-2337

 New York State Office of Children and Family Services (OCFS): www.ocfs.state.ny.us/main/childcare/default.asp

 Dianne McLaughlin, Supervisor

 The Atrium, Suite 350, 2 Clinton Square, Syracuse, NY 13219

 Day care licensing and technical assistance for Family Day Care, group Family Day Care, Day Care Centers and School Age Child Care, covering 14 counties.

 The North Syracuse Early Education Program, operated by the North Syracuse School District, provides services for 3 and 4 year old children.
-It provides services for young children including inclusive preschool programs (full and half-day programs), teacher of the visually impaired, teacher of the hearing impaired, physical therapy, occupational therapy, speech-language therapy, counseling, school nurse, parent groups and evaluations at the Main St site.
+It provides services for young children including inclusive preschool programs (full and half-day programs), teacher of the visually impaired, physical therapy, occupational therapy, speech-language therapy, counseling, school nurse, parent groups and evaluations at the Main St site.
 Also includes regular pre-Kindergarten programs (2, 3 and 5 days a week).